ecurrencyhodler/memento/README.md

 # 🕒 Memento - Time-Specific Ordinal Marketplace

 A Bitcoin marketplace for time-specific ordinal inscriptions with secure 2-of-3 multisig escrow using PSBTs.
-This was created for the Pleb.fi Metaprotocol Hackathon.
+This prototype will walk through finding an ordinal at 02/22/2022 at 12 PM and create a multisig with the seller.
+It was created at the Pleb.fi Metaprotocol Hackathon (https://pleb.fi/miami2025).

 ## ✨ Features